smithy-lang/smithy/docs/source-2.0/aws/aws-cloudformation.rst

 --------------------------------------------

 Summary
-    Indicates that the member annotated has a default value for the resource.
+    Indicates that the member annotated has a default value for that property of the CloudFormation resource.
+Thus, when this trait annotates an ``@output`` structure member, it indicates that the CloudFormation property generated from that member has a default value in the CloudFormation schema.
+This trait can be used to indicate that an output field with a value may return a default value assigned by the service.
 Trait selector
     ``resource > operation -[output]-> structure > member``

-    *Only applicable to members of ``@output`` operations* Value type
+    *Only applicable to members of @output operations* Value type
     Annotation trait

-Given the following example, because the ``fooAlias`` member is annotated with ``cfnDefaultValue``, it can be derived that the ``fooAlias`` member has a default value for this resource.
+Given the following example, because the ``backTrackWindow`` member is annotated with ``cfnDefaultValue``, it can be derived that the ``backTrackWindow`` member has a default value in the CloudFormation schema for this resource.

 .. code-block:: smithy